+After finishing one side, go to the opposite side.
 Now hold the blade with your non-dominant hand.
-Yes, start shaving your left side with your non-dominant hand.
+Yes, use it to shave the opposite side of your face.
 It feels uncomfortable at first, but you will get used to it as you progress.

-First, rinse your face thoroughly with cold water to remove lather and any hairs stuck on the face.
-Cold water is advisable as it reduces irritation and closes pores.
+Rinse your face thoroughly with cold water to remove the lather, and any hairs stuck on the face.
+Cold water is advisable since it closes skin pores, reducing the risks for irritation.

 Apply cream to moisture the skin and then top it off by applying the alum.
 Saving the alum for last allows it to lock the moisture in the skin.